khoaisohd/saifon/docs/advanced/asset-management.md

 `containers/HotelSearchForm/CheckInPicker` assets?
 ```

-Webpack will include `containers/HotelSearchForm/CheckInPicker` assets into `hotel-search-form` assets ,
+Webpack will bundle `containers/HotelSearchForm/CheckInPicker` into `hotel-search-form` assets,
 if in `containers/HotelSearchForm/index.js` you include

 ```JS